“…e intanto riede alla sua parca mensa, fischiando, il zappatore…”.Giacomo Leopardi

 Since ancient times the area has been used for vineyards, with the training system of alberello (little trees) until the sixties, and then pergola abruzzese from the seventies.
 Winters are harsh with plentiful snow, and summers are cool and sunny.
 The rain are quite conspicuous and the farm area is windy.

-The farm vineyards are around 10 hectares, that are going to be at least 13 in 2018.
-We grow the autochthonous Montepulciano d’Abruzzo, Trebbiano d’Abruzzo and Pecorino, and the internationals Chardonnay and Cabernet.
-We harvest around 21.000 lbs/hectare.
-The wines are DOC, sottozona Casauria and IGT depeding on kind.
+The farm vineyards are around 12 hectares.
+We grow the indigenous Montepulciano, Trebbiano Abruzzese and Pecorino, and the internationals Chardonnay, Cabernet, Riesling.
+The wines are DOC, sottozona Casauria (soon to be DOCG) and IGT depending on kind.